Home » Bookipi University » Invoicing Basics » What is a proforma invoice and how to make one

 A proforma invoice is a preliminary bill of sale that you send to your client before the work has been completed.

-You can see it as a commitment to goods or services that are yet to be delivered.
+You would make this invoice as a commitment to goods or services that are yet to be delivered.

 It should list the work to be completed under the arrangement with your client as well as the quantity of work and the price.